Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Introduction

-while the Hochschild homology groups $HH_\bullet(A,N)\cong Tor_n^{A\otimes A^{op}}(A,N)$ are defined similarly by derived tensor products.
-These (co)homology groups are given by standard (co)chain complexes, for instance see~\cite{Ge, L}.
-The Hochschild cohomology of any associative (or $E_1$) algebra has a natural Gerstenhaber algebra structure and further, by the (solutions to the) Deligne conjecture, the latter is induced by an $E_2$-algebra structure on the Hochschild cochains.
-Hochschild (co)chains are a model for cochains on the free loop space and string topology.
-Indeed, there is an isomorphism~\cite{CV, FTV}
+where $\mathbb{R}Hom$ denotes the derived mapping space, while the Hochschild homology groups $HH_\bullet(A,N)\cong Tor_n^{A\otimes A^{op}}(A,N)$ are defined similarly by derived tensor products.
+These (co)homology groups are given by standard (co)chain complexes~\cite{Ge, L}.
+Hochschild cohomology of any (dg-)associative algebra has a natural Gerstenhaber algebra structure and further, by the (solutions to the) Deligne conjecture, the latter is induced by an $E_2$-algebra structure on the Hochschild cochains.

+Hochschild (co)chains have been used as models for free loop spaces since at least the 1980s.
+Indeed, there is an isomorphism (see \cite{CV, FTV}, for example)

 if $M$ is an oriented and simply connected manifold of dimension $d$ which, in characteristic zero is an isomorphism of Gerstenhaber algebras~\cite{FT}.
-Further, Hochschild chains of Calabi-Yau ($E_1$-)algebras carry a topological conformal field theories structure~\cite{L-TFT}.
+Further, Hochschild chains of a Calabi-Yau algebra carries a topological conformal field theory structure~\cite{L-TFT}.
 The above isomorphisms~\eqref{eq:Hochschild=string} make use of two ingredients.
 First, it uses the (dual of) an isomorphism $HH_\bullet(C^\ast(M), C_\ast(M)) \cong H_\bullet(LM)$ for any simply connected space $M$ (which can be described in geometric terms by Chen interated integrals when $M$ is a manifold) and, second, it uses a lift of the Poincar\'e duality quasi-isomorphism $C^{\ast}(M)\to C_{\ast}(M)[\dim(M)]$ to a bimodule map, when $M$ is further a closed manifold.

-In this paper, we study and use the generalizations of these two facts for $n$-dimensional spheres as well as the $E_2$-algebra structure on Hochschild cochains as we explain below.
+In this paper, we generalize these two facts from circles to $n$-dimensional spheres as well as the $E_2$-algebra structure on Hochschild cochains as we explain below.
 Combining these three ingredients will give us the desired $E_{n+1}$-algebra structure on $C_\ast(Map(S^n,M))$.
 Our technique should be related to those of Hu~\cite{Hu} and Hu-Kriz-Voronov~\cite{HKV}.